The most expensive

 Mistakes are part of human life.
-Every Human makes mistakes in their life, learns from those mistakes and moves forward.
-People are also said to be the "Statue of Bugs".
-But if we make mistakes related to money, then it is not so easy to correct them.
-Below we have discussed some of the costly mistakes people have made and spent millions of dollars on each mistake.
+Every Person makes mistakes in their life, learns from these mistakes and moves forward.
+People are also said to be the "Statue of Errors".
+But if we make mistakes related to money, it is not so easy to correct them.
+Below we have discussed some of the costly mistakes people have made and have spent millions of dollars on each mistake.

 In the 1990s and 2000s, Yahoo was the most visited website or search engine in the world.
 At the same time, excite.com was the second most visited search engine in the world.
-In 1999, excite.com received an offer to buy Google for $1 million, but excite.com's CEO refused to buy Google, which was the biggest mistake of his life.
-Because today Google has a market value of 280 billion US dollars and is the most visited website in the world.
+In 1999, excite.com received an offer to buy Google for $1 million, but the CEO of excite.com refused to buy Google and this became the biggest mistake of his life.
+Because today Google has a market value of US$280 billion and is the most visited website in the world.

 9. New SNCF trains

-In 2014, France ordered 1,800 new trains from SNCF worth US$20.5 billion.
-The trains were ordered to improve France's railway system.
-But the government gave the company the wrong dimensions and the trains got a little wider compared to the old stations when the trains were a little thinner.
-The government intended the railway stations to be 30 years old, but most of the stations were built 50 years ago, and that's where they got it wrong.
-After that, the French government suffered a loss of 68.4 million US dollars to reconstruct old stations for new trains.
+In 2014, France ordered 1,800 new trains from SNCF at a cost of US$20.5 billion.
+The trains were ordered to improve the French railway system.
+But the government gave the company the wrong dimensions and the trains ended up being a little wider compared to the old stations when the trains were a little thinner.
+The government intended 30-year-old train stations, but most of the stations were built 50 years ago, and that's where they got it wrong.
+After this, the French government incurred losses of 68.4 million US dollars for the reconstruction of old stations for new trains.

 8. London Millennium Bridge

-London's iconic Millennium footbridge began construction in 1998 and officially opened in June 2000.
-The bridge was built across the River Thames for people to cross.
+London's famous Millennium Footbridge began construction in 1998 and officially opened in June 2000.
+The bridge was built over the River Thames for people to cross.
 The bridge cost £18.2 million to build.
-The bridge's engineers focused on design, gravity and sea level.
-But they forget about the power exerted by the people walking on the bridge.
-On the opening day, thousands of people came to see the new bridge, but the bridge began to sway.
-The bridge was eventually closed for that day and then for the next two years to make changes and keep it stable.
-The cost of the renovation was almost US$6.3 million and the company suffered huge losses.
+The bridge's engineers focused on design, gravity, and sea level.
+But they forget about the power exerted by the people walking across the bridge.
+On opening day, thousands of people came to see the new bridge, but the bridge began to sway.
+The bridge was eventually closed for that day and then for the next two years to make changes and keep it in stable condition.
+The reconstruction cost was almost US$6.3 million and the company suffered huge losses.
 This is one of the most expensive mistakes ever made.

-In 2006, Alitalia made a huge loss of US$7.7 million due to their stupid mistake.
-Back in 2006, the cost of business class on a flight from Toronto to Cyprus was around $3,900, but Alitalia sealed it for just $39, so nearly 2,000 people booked tickets.
+In 2006, Alitalia suffered a huge loss of US$7.7 million due to a stupid mistake.
+Back in 2006, the cost of business class on a flight from Toronto to Cyprus was about $3,900, but Alitalia sealed it at just $39, so almost 2,000 people booked tickets.
 The airline initially refused to sell tickets, but then accepted tickets for $39.
 As I said above, you won't believe that the company lost about $7.7 million due to such a stupid mistake.
-It was the biggest costly mistake made by any airline in the history of mankind.
+It was the biggest costly mistake made by any airline in human history.

-At that time a submarine was being built for the Spanish Navy, but this submarine never worked for the Spanish Navy.
-The fixed weight of the submarine was about 7.7 tons, but one of the engineers made a mathematical or decimal point error.
-The engineer removed the decimals from the number and printed a weight of about 77 tons.
-After the mistake was acknowledged, the Spanish government had to pay US$11 million in damages.
-But even after that, the submarine did not work, and about $6.3 billion was wasted.
+At that time, a submarine was being built for the Spanish Navy, but this submarine never operated for the Spanish Navy.
+The submarine's fixed weight was about 7.7 tons, but one of the engineers made a mathematical or decimal point error.
+The engineer removed the decimals from the number and printed the weight as about 77 tons.
+After the mistake was admitted, the Spanish government had to pay damages of US$11 million.
+But even after this, the submarine never worked, and about 6.3 billion dollars were wasted.

-In 2009 a man named 'James Howell' owned 7,500 bitcoins.
-But he threw away his computer hard drive along with his bitcoins.
-In 2013, bitcoin became popular and more and more people started investing in bitcoin.
-In 2013, the price of his 7,500 bitcoins was around $3.5 million, and as of 2020, the price of his 7,500 bitcoins was around $70 million.
-This was his biggest mistake, and he could cry every day in any corner of his house.
+In 2009, a man named 'James Howell' owned 7,500 bitcoins.
+But he threw away his computer's hard drive along with his bitcoins.
+In 2013, Bitcoin became popular and more and more people started investing in Bitcoin.
+In 2013, the price of his 7,500 Bitcoin was around US$3.5 million, and as of 2020, the price of his 7,500 Bitcoin was around US$70 million.
+This was his biggest mistake and he could cry every day in any corner of his house.

 4. Lottery